forughi/MD_Liquid_Argon/README.md

 The simulation used Lennard-Jones potential.

-Detailed information can be found in [A. Rahman, "Correlations in the Motion of Atoms in Liquid Argon" 1964].
+Detailed information can be found in [A. Rahman, "Correlations in the Motion of Atoms in Liquid Argon", Physical Review, 1964].